Latest electric car reviews

 Gas-powered cars are comforting in their familiarity.
-With gas stations easily accessible across the country, they provide unparalleled freedom, and in some cases a dramatic exhaust note to boot.
+With gas stations easily accessible across the country, they provide unparalleled freedom and, in some cases, a dramatic exhaust note to boot.
 Sadly, they also produce a lot of air pollution.
-EVs are a friendlier alternative and a great match for many drivers' day-to-day needs.
+EVs are an environmentally friendlier alternative and a great match for many drivers' day-to-day needs.

 Electric cars drive differently but not necessarily in a bad way.
 They provide instant torque, making them feel zippy around town.
 And with regenerative braking, drivers can practice "one-pedal driving," in which simply lifting off the throttle pedal results in significant deceleration.
 Electric-car ownership means adopting new habits as a driver and owner.
 Luckily, one of those habits is never having to visit a gas station.
 If you can install a charging station at home or have access to one where you work, there's a strong chance an electric vehicle would make a good commuter for you.

 Hybrids use an electric motor to assist a gasoline engine, improving fuel efficiency while maintaining the freedom of a gas-powered car.
 They're more mechanically complex, but owning (and driving) a hybrid really isn't much different from owning a traditional gas-powered car, which is definitely part of the appeal.

 Plug-in hybrids can be charged up like an all-electric car and driven for a short distance on full electric power before switching over to normal hybrid operation.
 Most plug-in hybrids won't go more than 20 miles or so on electricity, though.
 (The outgoing Chevrolet Volt is a shining exception with its electric range of 50-plus miles.)
 An electric car with a range extender, such as the BMW i3, is different from a hybrid in that its gas engine is only used to generate electricity and can't drive the wheels.